nancyDoss/StarBucks_CapStone/README.md

 ### Libraries
 This project uses lot of libraries if its not already installed, kindly install it prior to use.
-This project executed entirely in Python 3, so not tested in python2.
+This project executed entirely in Python 3, and not tested in python2.
-List of all the libraries used, is listed down for reference.
+List of all the libraries used, is given below for reference.

 ```python
 import pandas as pd